craterr/MapReduce-in-Python/README.md

-# Mapper-Reducer-in-Python-
+# Mapper-Reducer-in-Python
-Python implementation for analyzing the strike rate of a cricket batsmen using Hadoop MapReduce.
+Python implementation for analyzing the strike rate of a cricket batsmen using Hadoop MapReduce and finding the final strike rate of each batsman.

 # Cricket Strike Rate Analyzer